azat-co/fullstack-javascript/chapter5/chapter5.md

 -   Prevent the same user from voting multiple times.

--   Add user sign-up and log-in actions by using Parse.com functions.
+-   Add user sign-up and log-in actions by using Parse functions.

 -   Add a *Delete Message* button next to each message created by a user.